 - Preheat oven to 325F and line 9 muffin cups with paper liners (I recommend parchment paper liners for easy release).

-- In the bottom of a good strong blender (I recommend Blendtec), add eggs, almond milk or water and vanilla extract.
+- In the bottom of a good strong blender (I recommend Blendtec or Vitamix), add eggs, almond milk or water and vanilla extract.
 Blend briefly to combine.

-- Stir in all but 1 tbsp of chocolate chips.
+- Stir in all but 1 tablespoon of chocolate chips.
 Divide batter evenly among prepared muffin cups and top each with a few more chocolate chips.

 - Bake 22 to 25 minutes, until firm to the touch.
 Remove and let cool in pan.

 No, I don’t calculate that.
 It’s not nearly as informative as carbs.
 That said, the sugar content of all of my recipes is very very low.